Celtics capitalize on trade with Nets, win NBA draft lottery

 “I’m excited,” 76ers rookie centre Joel Embiid said.
 “We jumped up one more spot.
 I wish we would have gotten the No. 1 pick, but we trust the process and it’s going to be exciting to see what we’re going for.”

 The Celtics were going to be in prime position no matter how the Ping-Pong balls bounced in a hotel ballroom Tuesday.
-They were guaranteed no worse than the No. 4 pick to add to a team that had the best record in the East this season.
-And they still get one more first-round pick next season from the Nets, who likely will miss the playoffs again.
+They were guaranteed no worse than the No. 4 pick to add to a team that had the best record in the East this season behind All-Star Isaiah Thomas.

 Their victory made it three straight years the team with the best odds has won the lottery, after going the previous decade without a victory.
 Minnesota snapped that streak by getting eventual Rookie of the Year Karl-Anthony Towns in 2015 and Philadelphia emerged with Ben Simmons last season.